Alice-tech-node/Cloud-Native-Kubernetes-Operations-Platform/README.md

-Kubernetes Operations Platform
+**Kubernetes Operations Platform**

-🚀 Overview
+**🚀 Overview**

 This project is a production-style Kubernetes operations platform that demonstrates real-world DevOps practices including:

+.
 Monitoring and observability
+.
 Centralized logging
+.
 GitOps-based deployments
+.
 Kubernetes security controls
+.
 Multi-tier application deployment

 It is built using Kubernetes with pre-built container images (no custom Docker builds required).